Sir Harry Kroto Resources

 Buckyballs in your classroom

-Lady Margaret Kroto established the Kroto Family Education Foundation which has enabled the University to provide Buckyball kits FREE OF CHARGE to local state schools who meet specific 'Widening Participation' criteria.
+Lady Margaret Kroto established the Kroto Family Education Foundation which has enabled the University to provide Buckyball kits FREE OF CHARGE to local state schools who meet specific 'Widening Access' criteria.
 Teachers can apply for a set of 30 Buckyball kits each year to support their work with pupils in the classroom.

 If you are a teacher in a state school in the Sheffield City Region and would like to be able to have a go at building ‘Buckyballs’ in your classroom, you can use our fantastic Buckyball Science Series Videos and request the special Buckyball kits by completing the order form below.